 •Trace Metal-Clean Sampling Systems technical information: GEOTRACES provides information about design, construction and cost of these systems.
 Scientists interested in developing one of these systems for their own use are encouraged to contact the GEOTRACES IPO or any member of the SSC who will arrange for contact with an appropriate person.

-- A document “Recommendations for nations developing a trace metal-clean sampling system” is being prepared by Greg Cutter (Old Dominion University, past S&I co-chair) to be made availabe in May 2019
+- Document “Recommendations for nations developing a trace metal-clean sampling system” prepared by Greg Cutter (Old Dominion University, past S&I co-chair).

 - Video: Learn how to disassemble and clean Go Flo bottles, https://youtu.be/bshM0G3GQac